ZackMason/cpp_init/README.md

 # cpp_init
-A python script for creating templates of c/cpp projects that use cmake, with options for adding conan libraries and code templates
+A crossplatform python script for creating templates of c/cpp projects that use cmake, with options for adding conan libraries and code templates

 you can expand much of the functionality by creating templates in ```~/.cpp_init/templates``` and setting the path in ```~/.cpp_init/config.yaml``` (more info below)